-As you may know, I am an Environmental Science major here at Union, so you can imagine that Sustainability is pretty high up on my priority list.
-Lucky, Union is working every day to make its campus more sustainable and to reduce its carbon footprint.
-On campus, we have a group called U-Sustain, Union’s sustainability initiative that works with students and faculty to make Union’s campus more sustainable and reduce its carbon footprint.
+As you may know, I am an Environmental Science major here at Union, so you can imagine that sustainability is pretty high up on my priority list.
+Luckily, Union is working everyday to make its campus more sustainable and to reduce its carbon footprint.
+We have a group called U-Sustain that works with students and faculty to make Union greener.

-This week is Earth Week, and the sustainability movement is in full swing!
+This week is Earth Week, and the sustainability movement is in full swing.
 There are individual events occurring every day aside from what we do on a daily basis.
-One of the major changes that has taken place within the past couple years is the composting system in the dining halls.
+One of the major changes that has taken place within the past few years is the composting system in the dining halls.
 Did you know that Union composts 6-8 pounds of food waste per person, per week?
-That’s all stuff that was previously ending up in a landfill!
+That’s all stuff that was previously ending up in a landfill.

 Here are some more ways that Union is becoming more sustainable and reducing its carbon footprint:

-3. Geothermal wells are utilized for summer reheats in the Peter Irvin Wold Center (Gold certification in LEED standards!) and to dehumidify the Schaffer Library.
+3. Geothermal wells are utilized for summer reheats in the Wold Center (Gold certification in LEED standards) and to dehumidify the Schaffer Library.
 Geothermal is also the sole source of heating for the Kelly Adirondack Center.

 4. Rainwater is collected to water Octopus’ Garden, and low flow shower heads and high efficiency toilets are installed when possible to reduce water consumption.